sipb/homeworld/docs/deploy.md

 # Prerequisites

-If you're re-deploying the cluster for development, you will need:
+If you're (re)deploying the cluster for development, you will need:

  * A Debian Stretch installation (or VM) -- note that we do not support any other environments.
  * The disaster recovery key.